-“As an executive team’s priority lists grows, the company’s revenue in fact declines.” - the Harvard Business Revenue.
+“As an executive team’s priority lists grows, the company’s revenue in fact declines.” - the Harvard Business Review.

 Unlocking new opportunities and evolving your offering plays an unarguable and fundamental role in keeping competitive, but, there are only so many openings you can explore and not all of them will be worth pursuing.